norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't our actual delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 We could have slapped an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
 We could have also built out a labyrinth of branching logic that would have been a brittle bear to maintain.

-Instead, we made free two-day delivery our shipping policy.
+Instead, we sta free two-day delivery our shipping policy.
 For most orders that meant we did nothing

 simply handing off the output of your first solution to the user and wrapping it with a disclaimer is not Software Engineering, it is order taking.
 Viable products are accountable, even when their individual components are not.